vakho10/nextjs-java-grpc/README.md

-# nextjs-java-grpc
+# NextJS and Java Communication using gRPC
-An example of communicating with Java from NextJS using gRPC
+An example of communicating with Java from NextJS using gRPC.